Chang (April) Shu

 Principal Investigator

-Dr. Chang Shu, also known as April Shu, is an Assistant Professor in the Center for Genetic Epidemiology and the Department of Population and Public Health Sciences at Keck School of Medicine of USC.
+Dr. Chang Shu, also known as April Shu, is an Assistant Professor in the Center for Genetic Epidemiology and the Department of Population and Public Health Sciences as well as Department of Pediatrics at Keck School of Medicine of USC.
 April specializes in psychiatric genetics and epidemiology.
 Her work focuses on autism genetics, substance use epigenetics, and single-cell transcriptomics.
 She utilizes advanced statistical and machine learning tools to uncover novel genetic factors in mental and behavioral disorders.

 April earned her Ph.D. in Mental Health focusing on psychiatric genetics and epigenetics in 2018 from Johns Hopkins Bloomberg School of Public Health under the mentorship of Drs.
 Brion Maher and Dani Fallin.
 During her time there, she also trained in statistical genetics and machine learning with Dr. Hongkai Ji and completed a concurrent master's degree in Biostatistics.
 Her postdoctoral training was conducted at Yale University with Dr. Ke Xu, followed by a position as an Associate Research Scientist in labs led by Drs.
 Wendy Chung and Yufeng Shen.
 She holds an additional master's degree in Epidemiology from Harvard School of Public Health, mentored by Drs.
 Edward Giovannucci and Benjamin Le Cook.
 April completed her undergraduate degree in Chemistry and Biochemistry at Tsinghua University in Beijing.